 The business outcome

 Faster response times reduce bounce rates.
 Typed constants and readonly classes cut debugging time.
 PHP 8.3 is not an exciting upgrade — it is a profitable one.
-MaxiMoruM has upgraded production Laravel applications to PHP 8.3 for clients in e-commerce, logistics, and SaaS.
+MaxiMoruM has upgraded production Laravel applications to PHP 8.3, 8.4 and 8.5 for clients in e-commerce, logistics, and SaaS.
 If your application is still on PHP 8.1 or 8.2, the performance headroom you are leaving on the table is measurable.